Movies won't play from a Seagate Wireless Device on Android

 This file would not play well.

 You can also use an application like MediaInfo, which will show the overall bit rate in the tree view.

 - Check your connection.

-- Remember the Wireless Plus has a maximum range of 150 feet.
+- Remember the Wireless Device has a maximum range of 150 feet.
 The closer the better.

-- Make sure that there are as few walls or other obstacles between you and the Wireless Plus as possible.
+- Make sure that there are as few walls or other obstacles between you and the Wireless Device as possible.
 Concrete and ceramics, as well as many metals, impede wireless signals.

-- Make sure the Android device or Wireless Plus is not close to a source of interference like a microwave, a cordless phone, or a stronger Wi-Fi transmitter.
+- Make sure the Android device or Wireless Device is not close to a source of interference like a microwave, a cordless phone, or a stronger Wi-Fi transmitter.

-- Check the charge of the Wireless Plus.
+- Check the charge of the Wireless Device.
 If the battery is too low, it may not be able to play or maintain a steady stream of a video.

 - Change the channel on your router to another Wi-Fi channel to remove the chance that the Wi-Fi router and the Wireless Device are using the same channel and causing interference.

 Using Mediainfo to view file details

 If you use Mediainfo to view details about the file, here is what to look for:

 - Look at the Bit rate to see if it is small enough.

 Note: In the example below, this file would need to be converted since the bit rate is too high for steaming wirelessly from the Wireless Device.
 It is 25.6Mbps and the limit is 10Mbps.